an imaginary and colorful world

 During a time of great global crisis, many of us seek a world that is more loving, fair and generous, particularly for our children.
 This is what challenged and focused Panca throughout her 2020 Mass Creativity artist residency at the Museum:

 How might she create an environment that generates both healing and action for our community?
 How might art help children process the challenges we are facing?

 The installation she will create as a result of her residency and work with the community is El Más Allá, a colorful, immersive environment that will help us process current events and generate action moving forward.
-The installation is slated to open later this year on the Museum’s Lower Level, pending local and state guidelines for the Museum’s safe reopening.
+The installation is slated to open in 2021 on the Museum’s Lower Level, pending local and state guidelines for the Museum’s safe reopening.

 El Más Allá will feature:

 These characters are designed and developed to help children work through emotions and collaborate with each other.
 Panca's character Maslow is a pyramid-shaped creature based on psychologist Abraham Maslow’s well-known hierarchy of needs.